steve1316/granblue-automation-pyautogui/README.md

 ## Virtual Machine Setup (optional)

 -   Visit the [Virtual Machine Setup wiki page](https://github.com/steve1316/granblue-automation-pyautogui/wiki/Virtual-Machine-Setup) for setting up a Virtual Machine to run this program on.

+# Build Instructions

+> Note: If your changes are only in the Python files, you can just replace the files in your GA folder.
+But if the Javascript files were changed, then a build is needed.

+> Note 2: Adjust the `/src-tauri/tauri.conf.json` for build-specific adjustments to your environment.
+It is already set up for building on Windows.

+> Note 3: Adjust `/src-tauri/update.json` to update version number of your build.

+1. Open up root folder in VSCode.
+Type `yarn install` in terminal to install Javascript dependencies.
+2. Then follow your environment's instructions for [Tauri](https://tauri.studio/docs/getting-started/prerequisites).
+3. Now refer to the following 2 commands below for your use case.

+-   `yarn start` Starts up the Metro server for hot code reloading.

+-   `yarn build` Bundles and builds the executable in `/src-tauri/target/release/`.
+Also includes a installer in `../bundle/` as well.

 # Technologies Used